Narrowboat Stoves: The Burning Questions

 The Most Popular Marine Heaters on the Market

-If you live in the states, narrowboat stoves may be hard to come by.
-Instead, to accomplish the same concept, what you should be looking for is a "marine heater."
+If you live in the States, narrowboat stoves may be hard to come by.
+Instead, to accomplish the same concept, you should look for a "marine heater."

 You can find stove-like heaters, of course, but a heater is essentially what you'll need to search.
 Here are a few recommended heaters specifically made for boats: